Police seek driver in California hit and run that killed 3 trick-or-treaters

 "It's a work in progress," Bertagna said of the investigation.

-Authorities have not released the names of the three girls.
-They were pronounced dead at the scene, Orange County Fire Authority Captain Steve Concialdi said on Friday.
+The three girls were pronounced dead at the scene, Orange County Fire Authority Captain Steve Concialdi said on Friday.

-The car was moving at a high rate of speed through the intersection before it struck the three girls, Bertagna said.
+The car was moving at high speed through the intersection before it struck the three girls, Bertagna said.